-We are more than grateful to middle grades math teacher and coach Jose Vilson for giving us permission to publish an excerpt from his first book, still in progress (attention, publishers), which we’ve had the opportunity to read in several drafts.
-A man of many talents, Jose also selected the template for our new MiddleWeb site, provided major technical support, and taught us the word modding.
+We are more than grateful to middle grades math teacher and coach Jose Vilson for giving us permission to publish this excerpt from a book draft that we’re pleased to report is now under contract with Chicago’s Haymarket Books for publication in Spring 2014.
+A man of many talents, Jose also selected the template for our new MiddleWeb site, provides major technical support, and taught us the word modding.
 We’re grateful for that, too.

 This story about how a homeroom became a home likely doesn’t need much context, but you can find out more about Jose’s background at his About Me page and by exploring his many blog posts.

 [ © 2012 Jose Luis Vilson, used with permission ]

 On the first day of class, I looked at the roster, and I said to myself, “14 kids.
 Hmm.”
 I nodded and approved of such a roster, when a little girl with glasses looked up at me and said, “you know it’s not going to be this size forever right?”
 Scarlett was good for reality checks.

 Seventh graders are at the bottom of the theoretical behavior parabola, based on some informal surveys I’ve taken with dozens of teachers (and non-educators) across the country.
 Upon telling them I teach 7th grade, many of them cringe, sigh, or just pat me on the back and wish me well.
 My naïveté got the best of me my first year.
 A pleasant group of 14 students, all nice and quiet and still, nothing like I expected my first day to be.